Universal momentum distributions for the spin-singlet NN channels

 VI.
 SUMMARY

-• In this paper we have suggested a way to construct the momentum distributions for the spin-singlet $ ^1S_0 $ $ NN $ channels based on the virtual state from the low-energy scattering wave functions.
-The advantages of such momentum distributions are the followings.
+• In this paper, we have suggested a way to construct the momentum distributions for the spin-singlet $ ^1S_0 $ $ NN $ channels based on the virtual state from the low-energy scattering wave functions.
+The advantages of such momentum distributions are as follows:

-The last property has been demonstrated for $ A = 3 $ nuclei with four essentially different models of $ NN $ interactions which correspond to the same observables in $ 2N $ and $ 3N $ systems.
-One can expect that a weak dependence of nuclear contacts on the $ NN $ interaction will also hold for heavier nuclei that should be studied and verified in future researches.
+The last property has been demonstrated for $ A = 3 $ nuclei with four essentially different models of $ NN $ interactions, which correspond to the same observables in $ 2N $ and $ 3N $ systems.
+One can expect that a weak dependence of nuclear contacts on the $ NN $ interaction will also hold for heavier nuclei, which should be studied and verified in future research.

 The above conclusion seems to differ from the results of Ref.
-[5] where a spread of the $ pp $-nuclear contacts for different $ NN $ interactions has been found.
+[5], where a spread of the $ pp $-nuclear contacts for different $ NN $ interactions was found.
 This is caused by the difference in the definitions of UMDs and nuclear contacts.
-At the same time, the relation (58) from the Appendix A shows that the ratio of nuclear contacts for two nuclei remains the same for differently defined UMDs.
+At the same time, the relation (A5) from Appendix A shows that the ratio of nuclear contacts for two nuclei remains the same for differently defined UMDs.
 This result agrees with the findings of Ref.
-[5] where a very weak dependence on the interaction models for such ratios of the nuclear contacts was demonstrated.
+[5], where a very weak dependence on the interaction models for such ratios of the nuclear contacts was demonstrated.

 APPENDIX A. RELATION BETWEEN DIFFERENT UNIVERSAL DISTRIBUTIONS

-• Let's show how the introduced UMDs are related to other universal distributions used in the GCF.
+• Let us show how the introduced UMDs are related to other universal distributions used in the GCF.

-The momentum distribution for the virtual state can be calculated by using the scattering wave function at zero energy $ \psi_{p = 0}^s(k) $ (normalized according to (7)) from the relation:
+The momentum distribution for the virtual state can be calculated using the scattering wave function at zero energy $ \psi_{p = 0}^s(k) $ (normalized according to (7)) from the relation

 $ \rho_v(k)\approx\pi | \varkappa_v|^3|\psi_{p = 0}^s(k)|^2, $